maPer77/cleanIslands/README.md

 --> Uncaught RangeError: Maximum call stack size exceeded

-Using a recursive function works great for a small array, but an array larger than 100x20 ends up with a "Maximum call stack size exceeded" error.
+Using a recursive function works great for a small array, but an array that is too large ends up generating a "Maximum call stack size exceeded" error.
+To test the limit of the recursive function I used a 21x100 matrix fully filled with '1', which resulted in 2,100 iterations of the function, whereas with a much larger matrix the non-recursive function had no problem.

 # Solution found: